Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/sample3_integration_testing/README.md

         ```bash
         az account set -s <AZURE_SUBSCRIPTION_ID>
         ```

-       Set the following environment variables:
-      - **AZURE_LOCATION** - Azure location to deploy resources. *Default*: default azure location.
-      - **AZURE_SUBSCRIPTION_ID** - Azure subscription id to use to deploy resources. *Default*: default azure subscription.
-To see your default, run `az account list`.
-      - **DEPLOYMENT_ID** - string appended to all resource names.
-This is to ensure uniqueness of azure resource names. *Default*: random five character string.
-      - **SYNAPSE_SQL_PASSWORD** - Password of the Synapse SQL instance. *Default*: random string.

-   - If you are using **dev container**, follow the below steps:
-      - Rename `.envtemplate` under ".devcontainer" folder to `devcontainer.env` and update the values as mentioned above instead of setting those as environment variables.
-      - Open the project inside the vscode dev container (see details [here](docs/devcontainer.md)).
-      - **Alternatively**.
-You can export the environment variables in the bash terminal.
-For example: `export DEPLOYMENT_ID="xxxxx"`.

 1. **Deploy Azure resources**
    - `cd` into the `single_tech_samples/synapseanalytics/sample3_integration_testing` folder of the repo